Go to the main content

 But research from the University of Virginia found that people would rather administer electric shocks to themselves than sit alone with their thoughts for fifteen minutes.
 We are not built for emptiness.
 We are built for engagement—messy, imperfect, sometimes exhausting engagement.
 And when we don't have it, we don't just feel bored.
 We feel like we're disappearing.

 One of the quietest regrets people carry is all the time they spent living someone else's idea of happy.
-For me, that meant accepting a version of retirement that looked right from the outside—calm, quiet, "well-earned"—while on the inside, I was slowly becoming a person I didn't recognize.
-Not the woman who stayed up past midnight grading papers and somehow still had the energy to make French toast on Saturday.
-Just a woman on a couch, reheating coffee, wondering where the pilot light went.
+For me, that meant accepting a version of "making it" that looked right from the outside—the laid-back California freelancer, flexible schedule, no commute, living steps from the beach—while on the inside, I was slowly becoming a person I didn't recognize.
+Not the guy who used to stay up past midnight writing about music with fire in his chest and somehow still had the energy to hit the farmers' market Saturday morning.
+Just a guy on a couch, reheating coffee, wondering where the pilot light went.

 Changing What You Wake Up To